camdagr8/gameoflife/readme.md

 ```bash
 $ npm start
 ```
-> _Your browser should launch and run the Game of Life page._
+> _Your browser should launch the Game of Life page._

 3. Select the grid layout and configuration then click the `start` button.